DataDog/dd-trace-dotnet/tracer/samples/AutomaticTraceIdInjection/README.md

 - [Configured the Datadog Agent](https://docs.datadoghq.com/logs/log_collection/csharp/?tab=serilog#configure-the-datadog-agent) for logs collection which covers:
   - Enabling [log collection](https://docs.datadoghq.com/agent/logs/?tab=tailfiles#activate-log-collection) for the agent
   - Configuring [custom log collection](https://docs.datadoghq.com/agent/logs/?tab=tailfiles#custom-log-collection) for the agent
 - The `path:` value will change based on which sample is being run.
-In general log files are output in the same directory as the built project
+In general log files are output in the same directory as the built project for these samples
   - This should be an *absolute* path to the log file
   - Example *relative* output location of log file for the Log4Net's sample: `\Log4NetExample\bin\Debug\net462\win-x86\log-log4net-jsonFile-allProperties.log`